 Restrictions on competition in the urban passenger transport sector have also been addressed through the jurisdictional challenge mechanism foreseen in the Market Unity Act.
 In June 2016, the CNMC has challenged in the National Court certain provisions established in the Royal Decree 1057/2015, of November 20, 2015 and the Ministerial Order FOM 2799/2015, of 18 December, 2015, which regulate passenger transport services through private hire vehicles (PHV).
-These regulations establish quantity restrictions on PHV authorizations, hinder PHV sharing, or incorporate geographical restrictions.
+These regulations establish quantity restrictions on PHV authorizations, hinder PHV sharing, or incorporate geographical restrictions to service provision throughout the Spanish territory, among other restrictions.
 These regulations are extremely costly for consumers.
 The Economic Report issued by the CNMC for this jurisdictional challenge provides an economic analysis of these restrictions and quantifies its cost in terms of consumer welfare loss: a minimum of 324.3 million euros per year in the Spanish economy.